-City of Desert Hot Springs has the authority to establish land use noise standards and corresponding restrictions under the City's Noise Ordinance.
-Noise standards vary land use based on the assumed susceptibility.
-In Table V-2 of the Noise Element, the Project corresponds to the category of "Industrial" based on land use designation.
+The City of Desert Hot Springs has the authority to establish land use noise standards and corresponding restrictions under the City's Noise Ordinance.
+A range of noise standards apply to different receiving land uses based on sensitivity and compatibility.
+In general, land uses with a higher sensitivity to noise (residential, schools, libraries, churches, hospitals, nursing homes and recreation) are assigned lower ambient noise thresholds than land uses deemed less sensitive (industrial and commercial).
+In Table V-2 of the Noise Element, the Project corresponds to the category of "industrial" based on land use designation.
 For this land use, the normally acceptable noise exposure ranges from 50 to 75 CNEL.
 The generally unacceptable noise levels range from 70 and 80 CNEL, while construction and development is discouraged where noise levels exceed 75 CNEL.